microsoft/rego-cpp/README.md

     ninja install
     ctest -C Debug

+Similarly, if you want to use clang you can indicate this by passing `-DCMAKE_CXX_COMPILER=clang++` during configuration.

 The interpreter will be located at `build/dist/bin/rego_interpreter`.
 Here are some example commands using the provided example files: